SodySpokes

 Thomas S. Monson, “May We So Live,” Ensign, Aug 2008, 4-9

 Suddenly and without warning, on a bright day in September almost seven years ago, two airliners crashed into the twin towers of New York City’s World Trade Center, leaving devastating destruction and death.
 In Washington, D.C., and in Pennsylvania, two other airliners came down, also as a result of a terrorist plot.
 These tragedies snuffed out the lives of thousands of men, women, and children.
-Evaporated were well-laid plans for pleasant futures.
-Instead, there were tears of sorrow and cries of pain from wounded souls.
+Continue reading May We So Live

 I belive that my imagination directs my life and is influenced by my life.
 When I was growing up I was forced to go outside and use my imagination.
 My imagination formed me into what I wam today.
 My brothers and I would have to take the every-day blasè stick and make a toy out of it.
-We didn’t have "cool" toys or brand name anything.
+We didn’t have “cool” toys or brand name anything.
 We were forced to live out our childhood with whatever we found on the ground.
+Continue reading Imagine That

 This is written for anyone who is really interested.
 I had minor surgery on Friday, November 30, 2007.
 I had Dad take me to the Granger Medical Urgent Care, Friday morning around 10.
 There had been a “growth” building up and it was very painful on Thursday, even though I went through with my scheduled plans.
 Friday morning I had Dad & Alex give me a blessing, then Dad took me to work.
 I called him when it got so bad I couldn’t stand it, and asked for him to take me to GMUC.
 We got there at 10:25am and about an hour later we went into an exam room.
 Doctor Devenport came in and asked questions and said it was a typical complaint.
 I had a cloged duct to a gland.
 There was nothing I could do to prevent it, there is nothing I can do to prevent it happening in the future.
 But, to solve the current problem, there was surgery.
 He cut into the gland and drained it and put something in to help with the drainage, ordered antibotics and said I was done.
 So I said, “Life as usual?” and he said, “Yes, in about three weeks.”
 I guess that is how long it takes to fully drain & heal.